Taming the beast of heavy flow periods

 Keep in mind that in this case, I’m recommending you the daytime Infinity pads.
 I feel that Kotex wins the best overnight pads for heavy flow battle.

-For daytime products, however, Always still holds the throne.
+For daytime products, however, Always still holds the throne and Infinity is the best pad for heavy periods.

 Or, you know, that could just be my personal preference.